BioJulia/PopGen.jl/docs/getting_started/popobj_type.md

 :::

 :::danger avoid manual creation!
-While it may seem simple enough to create two IndexedTables and make a `PopData` out of them, the structure of `meta` and `loci` are specific, so small mistakes in creating them can create many errors and prevent PopGen from working correctly on your data.
+While it may seem simple enough to create two DataFrames and make a `PopData` out of them, the structure of `meta` and `loci` are specific, so small mistakes in creating them can create many errors and prevent PopGen from working correctly on your data.
 Please use the included `csv`, `genepop`, and `vcf` file importers instead.
 :::

 ## Metadata